 If you’re a homeowner who wants to update your kitchen or a landlord looking to bring in new tenants, check out this guide so that you know which flooring option is best for you.

 Both regular vinyl flooring and luxury vinyl flooring were originally designed to look like ceramic tiles.
 The first option is your best bet if most of the room that you’re focusing on include these tiles, so it matches well with what you have.

 But modern technology has allowed luxury vinyl to mimic the appearance of other materials, such as porcelain, wood, and stone.
-Three-dimensional textures can be applied to add to the authenticity, which can come in handy if you have one room composed of stone and another made-up of wood.
+Three-dimensional textures can be applied to add to the authenticity, which can come in handy if you have one room composed of stone and another made-up of hardwood flooring.
 An image is created from a photo and is applied to the surface layer and combines with the texture to resemble other materials.
 This can also come in handy if you want the flooring to look different from the material on the walls and ceiling so that the room has variety.

 The shape of the tiles you use to make up the flooring can determine how it looks once it is all put together and how much work you’ll need to apply it.
 The tiles used for regular vinyl flooring often are a square shape, usually measuring 12 inches by 12 inches or 16 inches by 16 inches.
 If you have a relatively small kitchen or living room, then it won’t take as long to apply these tiles.

 However, the tiles used for luxury vinyl usually resemble a narrow, plank shape because they imitate solid wood flooring.
 Each tile usually measures 7 inches by 48 inches, making them perfect for larger rooms and rooms that are longer and narrower.
 Because luxury vinyl resembles wood, it won’t look out of place in a house with wood floors in other rooms.